Developing To Spec: Part 8 -Blind and Bleeding

 Benefit: Whenever you score a critical hit, your opponent is permanently blinded.
 A successful Fortitude save reduces this to dazzled for 1d4 rounds.
 The DC of this Fortitude save is equal to 10 + half your base attack bonus + your key ability score modifier.
 This feat has no effect on creatures that do not rely on eyes for sight or creatures with more than two eyes (although multiple critical hits might cause blindness, at the GM’s discretion).
 Blindness can be cured by regenerate, remove condition (greater), or any spell or effect which is capable of restoring life to the dead.

 Like all my blog posts, this is brought to you by the wonderful patrons of my Patreon!
 Want more of this content?
 Want to suggest specific game systems, topics, of kinds of articles?
 All of that is only possible if people join my Patreon, help me have the free time to write these things, and let me know what you want to see!

-Posted on October 23, 2019, in Game Design, Pathfinder Development, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Genre Feats, Pathfinder, Starfinder.
+Posted on October 23, 2019, in Game Design, Pathfinder Development, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Genre Feats, Pathfinder First Edition, Starfinder.
 Bookmark the permalink.
 Leave a comment.